 GEOLOGY AND SHOWINGS MAP

-In the 2013 spring, Osisko carried out a 33km line-cutting and induced polarization survey over the Heberto area in the central part of the property.
-This showing is associated with a weak induced polarization conductor over a 1.4 km strike.
+During spring 2013, Osisko carried out a 33km line-cutting and induced polarization survey over the Heberto area in the central part of the property.
 In November 2013, Osisko terminated its option on the project due to cuts in its exploration budgets.

 In 2014, DIOS reprocessed the available AU33West geological data.
 Mineral maps were used to define the geochemical characteristics of the auriferous fluids associated with large hydrothermal pathways within the project.
 They show good correlation between gold and the presence of pyrite, of chalcopyrite and/or magnetite-hematite (oxidized system) located at the margins of several intrusions.
 The intrusions are interpreted from total field & vertical gradient magnetics and geological mapping.